-A large number of devotees undertake a pilgrimage tour on the occasion of the Sabarimala Festival in Kerala.
-This is one such festival which truly reflects the secular spirit of the country.
-Irrespective of caste, creed or color, people wear black dhotis and start the steep climb uphill.
+Many devotees undertake a pilgrimage tour during the Sabarimala Festival in Kerala.
+It is one such festival that genuinely reflects the secular spirit of the country.
+Irrespective of caste, creed, or color, people wear black dhotis and start the steep climb uphill.
 On the way, they even offer their prayers to Vavar, a Muslim deity.
-The name of the lord is continuously chanted to reduce the strain of the tiring trek.
+The lord's name is continuously chanted to reduce the strain of the tiring trek.

-Time for celebrating the Sabarimala Festival in Kerala
+When the Sabarimala Festival in Kerala Celebrated